Physical Therapy for Dogs FAQ

 What are the benefits of getting therapy?

-Another benefit is to make your dog’s transition to rehab smoother post-surgery.
-“Pre-hab” is rehab before your dog’s surgery and may start approximately 6 weeks prior to surgery.
+Another benefit is to make your dog’s transition to rehab smoother in the post-surgery period.
+“Pre-hab” is rehab before your dog’s surgery and may start approximately six weeks prior to surgery.
 For example, some dogs will come to “pre-hab” to learn the exercises and how to walk on the water treadmill before surgery.
-In addition, some dogs need to get stronger before surgery or would benefit from weight loss before surgery.
-Your dog may recover quicker post-surgery if he’s closer to an ideal weight and isn’t burdening his body with extra pounds.
+In addition, some dogs need to get stronger before surgery, or they may benefit from weight loss before a procedure.
+Additionally, your dog may recover quicker post-surgery if they’re closer to an ideal weight and aren’t burdening their body with extra pounds.

 What are the most common medical conditions that you help treat and heal with these therapies?

-What are some of the less common medical conditions, surgeries, or ailments that you treat on canines?
+What are some of the less common medical conditions, surgeries, or ailments that you treat for canines?

-How do you determine which therapies to use for the dog?
+How do you determine which therapies to use for a dog?

-What drives how many treatments and the frequency of treatments that the dogs need?
+What determines how many treatments and the frequency of treatments that the dogs need?